 What should I consider before transferring?

-Before you make a decision, gather together all the documents you have for your existing pension plans.
+Before you make a decision to transfer your pension to a new Aviva Pension, gather together all the documents you have for your existing pension plans.
 Remember, you can always talk to your current provider if you’re unsure of anything.

 Take a look at the features of your current pension plan.
 Would you lose any benefits that you consider valuable?
 These may include: